Marijuana or Hemp Fibre Shoes, Jewellery, and Dress

-Ever since the ancient times the man has striven hard to brave the vagaries of nature and the whims of inclement weather.
+Ever since the ancient times, the man has striven hard to brave the vagaries of nature and the whims of the inclement weather.
 In order to protect himself from the heat and cold associated with changing seasons, he built the houses and designed cotton and woolen clothes.
-All these luxuries got modified and reformed with passage of time as and the descent of new inventions and inventions.
+All these luxuries got modified and reformed with the passage of time as and when the new inventions and discoveries arrived.

-In this case the shoes were no exception.
+In this effort of man, the shoes were no exception.
 The protection of the feet began with the shoes made of grass, wood, leather, hides, wool, cotton and natural fiber.
 Now the modern shoes come in plastic, rubber, leather, canvas etc.

 But the prototypes of the shoes made from hemp fiber are still being used by the people of Himachal Pradesh in India since time immemorial.
-These shoes have travelled a long distance to reach the present stage of becoming obsolete as their use is now limited to rural households and these are only in the far flung areas.
+These shoes have traveled a long distance to reach the present stage of becoming obsolete as their use is now limited to rural households of the far-flung areas only.

 There was a time when these shoes were a part and parcel of each household.
 The people never used other shoes indoors as the hemp fiber shoes were there to embrace the person immediately on entering the threshold of the house.

-Now the people wear the same shoes both indoors and outdoors, and we can imagine how hygienic this activity is.
+Now the people wear the same shoes both indoors and outdoors, and we can imagine how hygienic this activity could be.